appstellar-team/nestjs-audit/README.md

 }
 ```

-If audit is not configured in module or service level, it can be done for each route specifically by passing audit parameters in the decorator:
+If audit options are not set in module or service level, it can be done for each route specifically by passing audit parameters in the decorator:

 ```ts
 // app.controller.ts